 People are often surprised that maintaining a healthy weight and exercise actually reduce one’s risk for cancer.
 By maintaining a healthy weight you can lower your risk for colon cancer, breast cancer, and cancers of the pancreas, kidney, and esophagus.
 Physical activity lowers the risk for developing colon, breast, and endometrial cancer.

 To round out my healthy lifestyle recommendations, I would add:

 - Try to spend 15 minutes everyday involved in a stress reducing activity, like prayer, meditation, a relaxing hobby, a warm bath, quiet time, yoga, tai-chi, or even a relaxing stroll.
 Watching TV, playing video games, or surfing the internet doesn’t count.
-(And, to answer a reader’s question: golf only counts if you find it relaxing.)
+(And golf only counts if you find it relaxing.)

 - Try to get 7 to 8 hours of sleep every night.

 - Take a daily multivitamin.

 - Take an omega-3 fish oil supplement daily.

 - Drink at least eight 8-ounce glasses of water everyday.

 - Wear sunglasses when driving or outdoors on sunny days.